How is math used in cybersecurity?

 Binary math powers everything a computer does, from creating and routing IP addresses to running a security client’s operating system.
 It’s a mathematical language that uses only the values “0” and “1” in combination.

 Computer networks “speak” in binary, so cybersecurity professionals need to understand how it works.
-Fortunately, most computer science courses introduce students to binary as part of the curriculum.
+Fortunately, many computer science courses introduce students to binary as part of the curriculum.

 Boolean algebra is used extensively in computer programming.
 It’s a kind of algebra that describes logical operations using two values, “true” (represented by the digit 0) and “false” (represented by the digit 1).
 Boolean algebra manipulates those values using the logical function AND and OR.